James Thew - Fotolia

 "A lot of companies operate in a bubble," Hewitt said.
 "They think they're doing right things for employees, and they think employees are happy and motivated to work at their organization."

-When SAP executives recrafted its employee experience framework as part of its new people strategy, getting input from employees was critical.
+When SAP executives recrafted the company's employee experience framework as part of its new people strategy, getting input from employees was critical.
 "There has to be a ton of feedback loops to come around the world at different levels of the organization," McInnis-Day said.
 Nuance and inconsistencies are natural, she pointed out, since different people will want different things.

 Amanda Andradechief people officer, Veterans United Home Loans